 Constant chatting is the name of the game during these long training walks.
 When I accompany some of my patients on their walk, the questions always turn to feet.
 Women are curious about all things feet from proper shoe gear, how to prevent injuries, to the most common topic, their toenails!
 Most will say they have either lost toenails or they have turned colors due to the chemotherapy.

-Most of the survivors agree that when undergoing chemo, the majority of the time they are not warned on what to expect their toenails to begin to look like.
-No one tells them that their toenails will most likely fall off, turn colors, get thick, have skin attached to them and even possibly smell.
+Most of the survivors agree that when undergoing chemo, they are not warned on what to expect their toenails to begin to look like.
+No one tells them that their toenails will often fall off, turn colors, get thick, have skin attached to them, and even possibly smell.

 Tips to Keeping your Toenails Looking There Very Best:

-2. Keep toenails clean and moisturized.
-If going for a pedicure, make sure all instruments have been sterilized (this means cooked in an autoclave, not just soaked in solution).
+- Keep toenails clean and moisturized.
+When going for a pedicure, make sure all instruments have been sterilized (this means cooked in an autoclave, not just soaked in solution).

 - Gently cut away any loose cuticles, do not pick or pull at them.
 This can cause bleeding which can easily lead to an infection.

 - Try to avoid injuries to your toes and toenails, they will bruise easily.
 Wear wider shoes that have plenty of room in the toe box.
 Wider shoes will also allow for more circulation to the toes and toenails.
 Also make sure the shoes are long enough, long walks cause swelling so buy your walking shoes a half size larger than normal shoes.